lalessia/students-grades-prediction/README.md

     - [Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html)
     - [Ridge](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html)

-The models are evaluated based on their
+The models are evaluated based on their:

-- accuracy, precision, recall, and F1 score.
+- R-square
+- RMSE
+- MAE
+- Max Err
+- Train Time

 The notebook provides a step-by-step guide to how these models are implemented and evaluated.